goodeggs/bites/src/documents/posts/2014-12-17-selenium-webdriver-nodejs-tutorial.md

       'Getting started with Selenium Webdriver for node.js'
 ```

-`getTitle()` returns a promise for the window's title.
-(Remember, we're talking
+`getTitle()` returns a promise for the window's title (remember, we're talking
 to a browser that's running in a different process, here, so pretty much
-*everytyhing* that we do is going to be asynchronous.)
-We have to make sure our
+*everytyhing* that we do is going to be asynchronous).
+After the promise has resolved
-assertion only runs after the promise has resolved.
+we can run our assertion.

-Another, cleaner-looking, way to do this is with the `chai-as-promised` library,
+Another, cleaner-looking, way to do this is with the `chai-as-promised` library
 which lets you make assertions on promises:

 ```coffeescript